 - <> = total number of stitches in the row

-The Crunch Stitch
+The Crochet Crunch Stitch Tutorial

 The pattern below will be for making a swatch.

 This stitch is worked in multiples of 2.
-Do not add anything for chaining up, you will be working with an odd number stitches.
+Do not add anything for chaining up, you will be working with an odd number of stitches.

 Foundation row.
 Ch 18, make sure you keep then on the loose side.